R-Cole/Tic-Tac-Chat--React-Native/README.md

 # REACT NATIVE Flex Week Project

 My loose ideas going into this week were to work with things I hadn't worked with during our React section.
-I was thinking about a game of some type, graphics, animation, sound manipulation, neural networks, and data exchange via users.
+The areas I was thinking about delving into were game making, graphics, animation, sound manipulation, neural networks, and data exchange via users.

 Early on I found a chat tutorial that involved using react native and the giftedchat library utilizing the firebase real-time database system that Ray had mentioned.
 I settled on an idea of some sort of texting game/analyzer combo app.